 If you’re a small business owner who’s put in the effort to build a top-tier credit score, congratulations!
 Your FICO score can translate into earning great rewards, perks, and signup bonuses for your everyday business purchases, or into a flexible financing option with a zero APR period.

-That’s pretty great even at face value—80,000 points equates to $800 in gift cards or cash—but it can be worth much more.
-If you use your points to book travel through Chase’s Orbitz-powered online booking tool, your points are worth 1.25 cents apiece, for a $1,000 signup bonus.
+That’s pretty great even at face value—but it can be worth much more.
+If you use your points to book travel through Chase’s Orbitz-powered online booking tool, your points are worth 1.25 cents apiece, for a $1,250 signup bonus.

 However, your bonus’ ceiling can be even higher.
 As a premium Chase card, the Ink Business Preferred lets you transfer your points 1:1 to its airline and hotel loyalty partners including Virgin Atlantic, Air France, and KLM, Southwest, United, and Ritz-Carlton.
 I’ve used Ultimate Rewards Points to score an $800 United ticket for 20,000 points—a redemption rate of 4 cents per point.